 Advertising vs. marketing: How they fit together

 People often use the words marketing and advertising interchangeably, but there is a difference.
-Marketing is an overarching term that includes advertising under its umbrella, so to speak.
+Marketing is an overarching field of study that includes advertising activities under its umbrella, so to speak.

 Marketing is the whole process of determining product, placement, promotion and pricing.
 Advertising covers the promotion part of this process.

 Marketing is all about finding the potential value of a product or offering and determining the best way to inform the public of this offering’s value.
-As a marketer, you could be involved in any of these stages of the marketing cycle, commonly known as the 4 P’s of marketing:
+As a marketer, you could be involved in any of these stages of the marketing cycle, commonly known as the four Ps of marketing:1

-- Product: This step can include anything from product design to determining if there is a want or need for such a product in the marketplace.
+- Product: This step can include anything from product design to determining whether there is a want or need for such a product in the marketplace.

 But even after the sale, a marketer’s job is not done.

-“Marketing is all of the steps leading up to the sale and all of the steps that come afterwards,” says Christina Mackey, Marketing Manager at GoWrench Auto.
+“Marketing is all of the steps leading up to the sale and all of the steps that come afterward,” says Christina Mackey, marketing manager at GoWrench.

 What comes after the sale?
 Market research, for one thing.
 While there is plenty of preliminary market research conducted, analysis after the fact can be a gold mine of information.
-Questions regarding what consumers like about the product, where they heard about it and whether they would they buy it again, can all help guide future marketing decisions.
+Exploring questions regarding what consumers like about the product, the path they took to make the purchase, where they heard about it and whether they would they buy it again can all help guide future marketing decisions.